BioLaySumm 2025

 References - We ask participants to ensure the following citations are included in their system papers:

-Participants may also want to include last year’s overview paper when referring to the shared task:
+Participants may also want to include last two years’ overview paper when referring to the shared task:

 @inproceedings{goldsack-etal-2023-biolaysumm,